Section 1 – Name and Objectives

 Duties of these Standing Committees are as follows:

 - AUDITING makes an annual review of the financial records of the Chapter for completeness and accuracy.
+Audit reports are due to the Executive Committee by 1 Feb of each year.

 - AWARDS nominates candidates for Chapter awards including the Albert S. Hazzard Award, the Justin W. Leonard Award, the Grayling Award, and any other such awards as may be approved by the Executive Committee.
 The Awards Committee is responsible for evaluating student papers presented at the annual meeting of the Chapter and selecting a single paper to receive the “Best Student Paper Award”.